 Evans and James' son was born healthy in May 2016 but after missing a number of developmental milestones, Alfie's parents knew something was wrong.
 In December of that year, the sick toddler suffered a chest infection and was hospitalized for seizures.
 He has remained on life support at Alder Hey ever since.

-Pope Francis offered his prayers for Alfie Evans in Sunday's Regina Coeli address in St. Peter's Square, saying, "I entrust to your prayers persons like Vincent Lambert in France, and little Alfie Evans in England and [persons] in various countries who live, sometimes for a long time in a state of serious infirmity and are medically assisted for their basic needs."
+Pope Francis offered his prayers for Alfie Evans in Sunday's Regina Coeli address in St. Peter's Square, saying, "I entrust to your prayers the people, such as Vincent Lambert in France, little Alfie Evans in England, and others in various countries, who live, at times for long periods, in a state of severe infirmity, medically assisted in their basic needs."

 Vincent Lambert was injured in a 2008 car crash which left him severely brain damaged in a coma as a quadriplegic.
 His physician told the hospital on April 9 to stop feeding and hydrating the patient within 10 days, against the wishes of Lambert's parents and the advice of other doctors.

-"They are delicate, very painful and complex situations.
-Let us pray that every sick person is always respected in his dignity and cared for in a way that is suitable to his condition, with the unanimous support of family members, doctors and other medical professionals, with great respect for life," continued the Holy Father.
+"These are delicate, very painful and complex situations.
+Let us pray that every sick person may always be respected in his/her dignity, and cared for in a way suited to his/her condition, with the unanimous support of family members, physicians and other healthcare professionals, with great respect for life," continued the Holy Father.